Mindaugas-Jacionis/rust-baby-steps/Readme.md

 # This is my personal and first encounter in learning Rust basics.

+### Install

+- Visit [Rust lang website](https://www.rust-lang.org/tools/install) - it will detect your OS and provide with terminal command.
+- For Mac it is (as of 2020-10-20) `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`

 ### Commands

 - `rustc {target-file.rs}` - will build Rust from given entry file